MicrosoftDocs/dataexplorer-docs/data-explorer/grafana.md

     ![Finished graph](media/grafana/finished-graph.png)

-1. To switch to the query builder mode, select **Switch to builder**.
-Grafana will convert the query to the available logic in the Query editor.
-The query editor logic is limited and therefore you may lose some of your work. \\move after save\\

 1. On the top menu, select the save icon: ![Save icon](media/grafana/save-icon.png).

+> [!IMPORTANT]
+> To switch to the query builder mode, select **Switch to builder**.
+Grafana will convert the query to the available logic in the Query builder.
+The query builder logic is limited and therefore you may lose manual changes done to the query.

 ## Create Alerts